heathermiller/dist-prog-book/chapter/4/dist-langs.md

 To ensure fairness, the system associates each page with a timer.
 When a request is honored for a page, the timer is reset.
-The timer gaurantees that the page will not be invalidated for a minimum period of time.
+The timer guarantees that the page will not be invalidated for a minimum period of time.
 Future request that result in invalidation or demotion (writer to reader) are only honored if the timer is satisfied.

 #### Linda